 The Association (then one of only seven in the country) was funded by a grant from central government of £20 per 100 registered people, with an additional grant from the Royal National Institute for the Blind.

 Kent County Association for the Blind was very active and in 1935 showed great initiative in developing what later became the Home Teacher Service - the forerunner of today's Rehabilitation Service.

 The service aimed to help people develop skills for work (predominantly crafts skills), and to teach tactile communication such as the use of Braille or Moon for reading and writing, as well as basic independent mobility skills.
-By 1940, there were 11 Home Teachers, which we now recognise as Rehab Workers.
+By 1940, there were 11 Home Teachers, which we now recognise as Rehabiliation (Rehab) Workers.

 World War 2

 The 2nd World War brought challenges for the Association and its service users.
 As a result of German air raids, especially in coastal areas, many sight impaired people had to be evacuated to unfamiliar environments and needed daily support from the Association, and many people suffered sight loss as a result of the bombings.